arden/cayenne/README.md

 And drink it!

-    $ npm install zappa
+    $ npm install cayenne
-    $ zappa cuppa.coffee
+    $ cayenne cuppa.coffee
     => App "default" listening on port 5678...

-If you're going to restart it a thousand times per minute while developing like me, just let zappa do the job for you:
+If you're going to restart it a thousand times per minute while developing like me, just let Cayenne do the job for you:

-    $ zappa -w cuppa.coffee
+    $ cayenne -w cuppa.coffee

 And if you ever need to run it with the vanilla node command, we've got that covered:

-    $ zappa -c cuppa.coffee
+    $ cayenne -c cuppa.coffee
     $ node cuppa.js

 ### OK, but one-line string responses are mostly useless.
 Can you show me something closer to a real web app?